 For example, a person in an emergency room can transition to detox without waiting.
 This wait can be the difference between someone achieving recovery and relapsing.
 While going through detox, treatment plans and transitioning into inpatient treatment is already being handled.

 Perhaps the most crucial time in recovery is transitioning out of inpatient treatment.
 Stepping back into life and encountering triggers can be too much for some people.
-For this reason, community support services and sober living housing are a big part of our continuum care services.
+For this reason, community support services and sober living housing are a big part of our continuum of care services.

 - Long-term psychotherapy